 Nabokov and the Sky

 This is the main room on the first floor of the two-story town house Nabokov's family occupied until the revolution.
 Only the first floor is open to the public as a museum.
 The cases along the walls of this room are filled with original editions of his books and editions which were printed underground in the Soviet Union.
 Another room on the first floor, which served as the family library displays books from the Nabokov's collection.
 Nabokov specifically mentions growing up with some of these books in his autobiographical novel Speak Memory.
-The photos of Nabokov happily butterfly-hunting are hilarious and definitely a highlight of the museum.

 One of the rooms of the museum is devoted to "Vera's Butterflies".
 Nabokov dedicated all of his novels to his wife, Vera, and he'd sign her personal copy under the dedication always with a fanciful butterfly.
 Though based on real butterflies of specific genuses, Nabokov would elaborate on patterns and colors to create a personalized butterly and latinized genus-species name.
 He calls this one "Adorata adorata".